SyracuseUniversity/ZestExamples/hostname/README.md

 cat output/hostname.out
 ```

-It will contain the name of the node where HTCondor placed the job.
+It will contain the name of the node where Slurm placed the job.